 Other causes for galls are fungal and bacterial diseases.

 What Does Leaf Gall Look Like?

-When it come to leaf gall identification, even the most experienced gardener may wonder, what does leaf gall look like?
-The appearance is generally recognized as a bump, peak or scabby area of plant flesh.
-They are firm to the touch and they may be thickly coating a plant, found singly or in pairs.
+When it comes to leaf gall identification, even the most experienced gardener may wonder, what does leaf gall look like?
+The appearance is generally recognized as a bump, peak, or scabby area of plant flesh.
+They are firm to the touch and may be thickly coating a plant, found singly or in pairs.